Dieterich Buxtehude: Preludes and toccatas

 The nineteen organ praeludia (or preludes) form the core of Buxtehude's work and are ultimately considered his most important contributions to the music literature of the seventeenth century.
 They are sectional compositions that alternate between free improvisation and strict counterpoint.
 They are usually either fugues or pieces written in fugal manner; all make heavy use of pedal and are idiomatic to the organ.
 These preludes, together with pieces by Nicolaus Bruhns, represent the highest point in the evolution of the north German organ prelude, and the so-called stylus phantasticus.
 They were undoubtedly among the influences of J.S.
 Bach, whose organ preludes, toccatas and fugues frequently employ similar techniques.

 The preludes are quite varied in style and structure, and are therefore hard to categorize, as no two praeludia are alike.
 The texture of Buxtehude's praeludia can be described as either free or fugal.
 They consist of strict diatonic harmony and secondary dominants.
-Structure-wise, there usually is an introductory section, a fugue and a postlude, but this basic scheme is very frequently expanded: both BuxWV 137 and BuxWV 148 include a full-fledged chaconne along with fugal and toccata-like writing in other sections, BuxWV 141 includes two fugues, sections of imitative counterpoint and parts with chordal writing.
+Structure-wise, there is usually an introductory section, a fugue and a postlude, but this basic scheme is very frequently expanded: both BuxWV 137 and BuxWV 148 include a full-fledged chaconne along with fugal and toccata-like writing in other sections, BuxWV 141 includes two fugues, sections of imitative counterpoint and parts with chordal writing.
 Buxtehude's praeludia are not circular, nor is there a recapitulation.
 A fugal theme, when it recurs, does so in a new, changed way.
 A few pieces are smaller in scope; for example, BuxWV 144, which consists only of a brief improvisatory prelude followed by a longer fugue.
 The sections may be explicitly separated in the score or flow one into another, with one ending and the other beginning in the same bar.
 The texture is almost always at least three-voice, with many instances of four-voice polyphony and occasional sections in five voices (BuxWV 150 being one of the notable examples, with a five-voice structure in which two of the voices are taken by the pedal).

 The introductory sections are always improvisatory.
 The preludes begin almost invariably with a single motif in one of the voices which is then treated imitatively for a bar or two.
 After this the introduction will most commonly elaborate on this motif or a part of it, or on a short melodic germ which is passed from voice to voice in three- or four-voice polyphonic writing, as seen in Example 1: